 The biggest advantage is that the user can − in most cases − retrieve his information from any device and from anywhere via his username and password.

 You have surely used web applications more than once without even being aware of it.
 Email services like Gmail or cloud-based document management products such as Google Docs feature among web apps.
 Also, Facebook games running through the browser such as Candy Crush or FarmVille.
-These services are increasingly getting more integrated in the browser.
+These services are increasingly getting more integrated into the browser.